lllllyang/drake-for-Robotic-Insertion/README.md

-# drake-for-Robotic-Insertion
+# title
 A Planning Framework for Robotic Insertion Tasks via Hydroelastic Contact Model

+# Abstract:
-Abstract: Robotic contact-rich insertion tasks present a significant challenge for motion planning due to the complex force interaction between robots and objects.
+Robotic contact-rich insertion tasks present a significant challenge for motion planning due to the complex force interaction between robots and objects.
 Although many learning-based methods have shown success in contact tasks, most methods need sampling or exploring to gather sufficient experimental data.
 However, it is both time-consuming and expensive to conduct real-